tokyapp/toky-phone-js-sdk/README.md

 ### Record Call

-This option will work if the agent has the corresponding permissions
+This option will work if the agent has the corresponding permissions.

 ```javascript
 tokySession